Geological hazards - Observations, Measurements, Modelling

 • numerical modeling of hazards

-The master is based on high-level research conducted at the Geosciences Montpellier laboratory (and associated R&D laboratories) as well as on technical developments and applications in partner companies and organizations.
+The Master's degree is based on top-level research carried out at the Géosciences Montpellier laboratory (and associated R&D laboratories), as well as on technical developments and applications in partner companies and organizations.

 Read more